lm3nitro/Projects/Network Traffic Analysis/RITA/Threat Hunting with RITA.md

 ![Pasted image 20240417141729](https://github.com/lm3nitro/Projects/assets/55665256/39e3b253-c90f-45a1-93f5-a6fbc2003e61)

 Upon the analysis with Suricata we see the following alerts from the IP 67.207.93.135.
-The "Generic Protocol Command Decode" normally means that Suricata decoded and interpreted a command within the generic protocol.
+The "Invalid Checksum: Generic Protocol Command Decode" normally means that Suricata decoded and interpreted a command within the generic protocol.
 This could include commands related to various network protocols like HTTP, FTP, DNS, or other application-layer protocols.

+Also, its impotant to note the Invalid Checksum.
+Checksums are used to verify the integrity of data packets.
+An "Invalid Checksum" message suggests that the checksum value doesn't match the expected value, which could mean a potential data integrity issue.

 ![Pasted image 20240417142306](https://github.com/lm3nitro/Projects/assets/55665256/cd6548be-378f-4999-91ed-4f9ccaa49975)